 Framing the Question

 My biggest gripe is that while Adams tries to break the college-or-bust mentality, he accepts the college material-not college material false dichotomy.
 People don’t wash out of college for lack of cognitive ability.
 Sure, you probably don’t have the math chops for an engineering program at Rice.
 But you aren’t getting into the engineering program at Rice.
 The days of “look to your right and look to your left” are over (not necessarily for good reasons, but still).
 Far more likely to end a college career than lack of cognitive ability is lack of money, desire, or maturity.
 But talking about “college material” assumes many people do lack the ability.
 And there is a lot of class bias embedded in there.
 (The number of college graduates has increased, but it has increased the least among the bottom income quintile).
 The truth is that a lot of high school guidance counselors think less about your transcript than about who your parents and siblings are.
-(I was pushed toward cow colleges despite a score on the Verbal portion of the SAT well over my Math score because, well, my people are the sort of people that colleges derisively labeled as cow colleges.)
+(I was pushed toward cow colleges despite a score on the Verbal portion of the SAT well over my Math score because, well, my people are the sort of people that go to colleges derisively labeled as cow colleges.)

 So it’s false, for one, because it makes bad assumptions about ability and class.
 It is also false because it treats the decision as go-to-college v. don’t-go-to-college.
 College should instead be viewed one of a suite of options, each with their own risks and rewards.
 And it’s even more complicated than that.
 You can do a swing through the military as a way to gain maturity, defer committing to an option, and eventually financing a college degree.
 Or you can start at a community college to build maturity, defer your decision, save money, and facilitate an easy exit if you decide not to go to college.
 (The community college-to-university pipeline is underappreciated, in part due to class bias against community colleges and in part due to disincentives for universities to promote it given that it takes away students (and their tuition dollars).
 But it is a very attractive option for a lot of people, especially boys.)

 There is also a lot of talk about how risky college is.
 This is true.
 It costs money, and you may have to borrow that money, which means not just paying back the principal but paying interest on it.
 A good paying job—or any job at all—is not guaranteed.
 You may not finish, leaving you with college debt and high school job prospects.
 Does this mean you shouldn’t go to college?
 Maybe.
-But probably not.

 High school probably didn’t teach you this, because high schools are bad at fulfilling their purpose, but to talk intelligently about risk you need to talk about return, and you need to talk about alternatives.
 Let’s start with the return.
 The lifetime earnings premium for college graduates is over $1 million.
 And it’s going up.
 That isn’t guaranteed, but it is significant.
 And you have some control over that.
 Get a degree in engineering or accounting and your earnings prospects are better than if you get a degree in education or criminal justice.